17 foods that should and shouldn’t go in the fridge

-Like onions, garlic is a lynchpin of so, so many of your favourite dishes – especially a good bowl of pasta.
+Like onions, garlic is a lynchpin of so many of your favourite dishes – especially a good bowl of pasta.

 Stored at room temperature in a dry (and, preferably, dark) environment, garlic should last for a few months.
 But keep it in the fridge and it could go mouldy or start sprouting within just a few weeks.